 Eric E. Jacobson, Alec L. Meleger, Paolo Bonato, Peter M. Wayne, Helene M. Langevin Ted J. Kaptchuk, and Roger B. Davis

 A randomized a clinical trial conducted at Harvard Medical School and Spaulding Rehabilitation Hospital compared the Ten Series of Rolf® Structural Integration (SI) as an addition to the current standard of outpatient rehabilitation (OR) to OR alone for chronic low back pain (n=46).
-Median reductions in pain intensity (visual analog scale, 0-100 mm), were −26 mm in SI+OR compared to 0 mm in OR alone, but were not significantly different between groups (p=0.075, Wilcoxon rank sum).
-However, median reductions in back pain related disability (Roland-Morris Disability Questionnaire, 0-24 points) of −2 points in SI+OR compared to 0 in OR alone was significantly different both statistically (p=0.007) and clinically.
-Other significant differences were found in the Bodily Pain sub-scale of the Short Form 36 Health Survey (p=0.009) and in patient rated Global Satisfaction with Care (p=0.0003), both being more favorable in SI+OR compared to OR alone.
-Exploratory analysis with a linear mixed model estimated the average rate of reduction in visual analog scale of pain across the 20 week duration of the study as significantly greater in SI+OR than in OR alone (p=0.0039).
+Median reductions in pain intensity (visual analog scale, 0-100 mm), were −26 mm in SI+OR compared to 0 mm in OR alone but were not significantly different between groups (p=0.075, Wilcoxon rank sum).
+However, median reductions in back pain-related disability (Roland-Morris Disability Questionnaire, 0-24 points) of −2 points in SI+OR compared to 0 in OR alone was significantly different both statistically (p=0.007) and clinically.
+Other significant differences were found in the Bodily Pain sub-scale of the Short Form 36 Health Survey (p=0.009) and patient-rated Global Satisfaction with Care (p=0.0003), both being more favorable in SI+OR compared to OR alone.
+Exploratory analysis with a linear mixed model estimated the average rate of reduction in the visual analog scale of pain across the 20-week duration of the study as significantly greater in SI+OR than in OR alone (p=0.0039).
 Adverse events (AE) related to participation in the study were mild to moderate (none were serious) and self-limiting (none required medical treatment).
 Neither the proportions of subjects with AE nor the seriousness of AE were significantly greater in SI+OR compared to OR alone.